Opportunity International Canada

 Opportunity International Canada envisions a world in which all people can achieve a life free from poverty, with dignity and purpose.
 Through microfinance, training, and support we are empowering families to build better lives for themselves and leave poverty behind for good.

-Though the challenge remains great, we are committed to creating sustainable, scalable, and multi-faceted solutions to alleviating poverty and creating lasting change.
+Though the challenge remains great, we are committed to creating sustainable, scalable, and multi-faceted solutions to end poverty and creating lasting change.

 Understanding Poverty